ldyim/PyQcP2P/README.md

 # PyQcP2P
 Make sure you install python3 and pip install pycryptodome before anything else You might need to run the following commands
+The main branch is TCP and the QUIC Branch is quic_transfer.
+The updated TCP branch with concurrent file transfers is tcp_concurrent

 ```shell
 sudo apt upgrade && sudo apt update